Drew Weing: On webcomics

 Weing created the infinite canvas webcomic Pup, which he initially made available solely on Serializer.
 In an interview with Paste Magazine, Weing stated that the entirety of his comics career has involved the World Wide Web in some form, with Set to Sea being serialized online before print publication as well.
 When asked by the Los Angeles Times what he thinks of the format, Weing stated that "there are many webcomics that are dear to my heart".
 In particular, Weing has frequently praised how serialized comics force a reader to read slowly: as someone reads a couple pages a week rather than binge reading the entire comic directly, their "life [gets wrapped] up with the characters."
 He described this as "getting a little check-in from a friend every day" and considers this an entirely different experience from that which one gets with comic books and graphic novels.

 Personal life

-Drew Weing is married to cartoonist Eleanor Davis, who he has described as his "primary editor and audience, and vice versa."
+Drew Weing is married to cartoonist Eleanor Davis, whom he has described as his "primary editor and audience, and vice versa."
 Though the two keep separate work spaces – Davis working in the corner room in their house and Weing doing his work in the studio across the street – the two meet back up for dinner and discuss what progress they have made that day.
 Though Davis goes to bed early in the evening and wakes up early as well, Weing tends to stay up late doing computer work.

 Weing and Davis moved to Athens, Georgia "kind of on a whim", after having visited the town for its Fluke minicomic festival.
 In an interview, Weing stated that his "dream" is for the local comics scene to gradually overshadow the Athens music scene.